 - Protests and organised assemblies of people are now permitted with prior permission.
 Local authorities have only limited experience in dealing with legal protests and may not always respond predictably.
 You should avoid all demonstrations and street rallies as they may turn violent.
 You should avoid taking photographs of demonstrations, the military or police as this may not be tolerated by the Myanmar authorities.

-- We advise you to reconsider your need to travel to Rakhine State (except resort areas at Ngapali Beach) given serious civil unrest and ongoing tensions in several locations, and the risk that the situation could further deteriorate.
+- We advise you to reconsider your need to travel to Rakhine State, including areas near Ngapali Beach given serious civil unrest and ongoing tensions.
+If travelling to Ngapali Beach exercise a high degree of caution.

 - We strongly advise you not to travel to the areas bordering China, Laos, Thailand and India.
 Armed groups operate in these areas and there is an ongoing risk of ethnic conflict, banditry and unmarked landmines.
 In 2012 and early 2013, intense fighting was reported in areas of northern Shan State and Kachin State.